stephenhazeltine/Documentation/source/index.rst

 Welcome to DeskMetrics's Documentation
 =======================================

-`DeskMetrics <http://deskmetrics.com/>`_ is an real time analytics platform for desktop and mobile applications.
+`DeskMetrics <http://deskmetrics.com/>`_ is a real time analytics platform for desktop and mobile applications.
 We provide useful user behaviour data, like number of unique executions, path followed inside your software, custom information tracking and more.

-This documentation will guide you through the DeskMetrics features and will show how you can improve your software information tracking.
+This documentation will guide you through DeskMetrics' features and will show how you can improve your software information tracking.

 The 3 minute tutorial on your language